rest-for-physics/framework/CONTRIBUTING.md

 ----

-REST versioning system will allow to stamp the data generated with REST in order to identify new features or major changes to the code.
+The REST versioning system will allow to stamp the data generated with REST in order to identify new features or major changes to the code.

 A change in REST version `serves to markdown an important step` in the evolution of the code.